 During lessons pupils in Years 7-9 follow a lively programme of study which includes diverse theatre genres, scripts from differing time periods and a solid grounding in performance techniques.

 At A level we study the AQA Theatre Studies specification.
-This course involves the study and analysis of set plays, the reviewing of live productions seen and a performance which draws on the work of a renowned theatre practitioner.
+This course involves the study and analysis and performance of three plays, the reviewing of live productions seen and a performance which draws on the work of a renowned theatre practitioner.

 The Drama department aim to offer a wide variety of co-curricular opportunities for all.
 Please see below for information regarding the opportunities on offer throughout the academic year.

 Lower School Show